ryancfields/w6-frontend/README.md

 * **Question:** What is happening on the first couple of lines of the new file you've created?

 * **Your Answer:**
+Setting parameters when we deploy, one as a default to run during testing?
+Then the ability to specify another value.

 ---